 The Dermatologist Consensus You Need to Know About

 In late 2025, 62 cosmetic dermatologists across 43 institutions did something rare: they agreed.
-Out of 318 possible skincare ingredients, only 23 earned consensus approval for treating common skin concerns including barrier damage, dryness, and sensitivity.
+In a Delphi consensus study published in the Journal of the American Academy of Dermatology, a starting list of 318 possible skincare ingredients was narrowed to just 23 that earned consensus approval for treating common skin concerns including barrier damage, dryness, and sensitivity.
 Not the ingredients with the best marketing.
 Not the ones trending on TikTok.
 The ones that actually work in clinical practice.

 Conspicuously absent from the list: DNA repair enzymes, growth factors, and many peptides. ingredients that dominate expensive serums despite lacking the robust clinical evidence dermatologists require.